Celebrate Earth Day April 22, 2023

 In honor of #EarthDay, America's Charities is celebrating the following agents of change who we are proud to call our members:

 - The Conservation Fund: The Conservation Fund practices conservation to achieve environmental and economic outcomes.
 Every Fund program places conservation at its center, and our entrepreneurial staff create and implement innovative, practical ways to benefit the natural world and the well-being of Americans from every walk of life.
 Since 1985, The Conservation Fund has protected over 8 million acres of America’s most important, at-risk lands and waters.
-Last year, the Fund worked on more than 150 projects in 35 states conserving nearly 207,000 acres valued at more than $323 million—35 more projects than the previous year!
-None of this is possible without you—our partners and supporters.
 Click here to learn more about the Fund's impact on the following focus areas: Land, Water, Wildlife, Finance, Food, Community Development, Cities, Partnerships, Climate, and Restoration.

 - Feeding America: Many people think of ending hunger when they think of Feeding America - and they would be right.
 However, Feeding America is also an important ally in the work to end food waste.
-Every year, 197 million pounds of food goes into landfills every single day.
-That's 72 billion pounds of food, or $218 billion, thrown away every year, while 42 million Americans struggle with hunger.
-Feeding America and its partner network rescues food every day -- rescuing 4 billion pounds of food in 2020.
+Each year, 108 billion pounds of food is wasted in the United States.
+That equates to 130 billion meals and more than $408 billion in food thrown away each year, while 38 million Americans struggle with hunger.
+Feeding America and its partner network rescues food every day -- rescuing 4.7 billion pounds of groceries last year.
 Learn how you can fight food waste in your own kitchen and learn about one Feeding America’s newest innovations, MealConnect, which makes safe and quick food donations possible by matching food businesses directly to the Feeding America network.
 Local grocery stores, restaurants, hotels and more can use MealConnect to alert nearby food banks, food pantries or meal programs when they have food ready for immediate pick up, making more good food available and revolutionizing local food rescue.

 - Rails-to-Trails Conservancy: The mission of Rails-to-Trails Conservancy (RTC) is to create a nationwide network of trails from former rail lines and connecting corridors to build healthier places for healthier people.
 For 30 years, RTC has been the leader in the national rail-trail movement and is the voice of more than 160,000 members and supporters.
 RTC has helped develop more than 1,600 pathways, transforming more than 30,000 miles of former rail corridors into beautiful paths for walking, biking, riding, and other outdoor activities.
-Rail-trails encourage healthier, more mobile lifestyles by providing safe places to walk, bike and be active.
-They stimulate healthier economies by promoting tourism and local businesses, and increasing property values.
+RTC partners with thousands of community organizations, trail groups, and local governments to create a nationwide network of trails - one community at a time.
 They support a healthier environment by making active transportation a viable transportation alternative.
 They contribute to healthier, more vibrant communities, connecting people of all ages and abilities to the places where they live, work and play.
 Each year on the fourth Saturday of April, you can Celebrate Trails Day (formerly Opening Day for Trails), an annual spring celebration of America’s trails.
 Started by Rails-to-Trails Conservancy in 2013, the celebration encourages people all across the country to get outside and enjoy the nation’s exceptional trails and trail systems.
 Learn more.

 - Engage with us on Twitter, Facebook, and LinkedIn and let us know you are celebrating Earth Day.
 Be sure to include the hashtag #EarthDay in your posts to join the global conversation online.